Step by step advice leading up to, during and after your face-to-face assessment

 Whilst you are waiting for your assessment to be completed you will receive the standard rate of ESA and will need to continue attending the Jobcentre as agreed with your Work Coach.

 Please note there are different factors for consideration which may impact your benefit entitlement.
-For more information go to gov.uk.
+For more information go to GOV.UK (www.gov.uk).

-If you cannot return the form in time, let us know as soon as possible.
+If you cannot return the form in time, contact Capita as soon as possible.
 There is also a box that allows you to explain why your form was late.
 If you have any concerns at all about the form, it’s important that you contact Capita as soon as you can or ask a representative to contact Capita.

-You can find more information about Employment and Support Allowance on gov.uk.
+You can find more information about ESA on GOV.UK (www.gov.uk).

 We also need to see any medical evidence or other information you might already have such as:

-Things the Health Assessment Advisory Service would like to see if you already have them:
+Things Capita would like to see if you already have them:

-Things the Health Assessment Advisory Service doesn’t need to see include general information about your medical conditions that are not about you personally:
+Things Capita doesn’t need to see include general information about your medical conditions that are not about you personally:

 • Your current prescription list